1BobC/rockPaperScissors/README.md

 "Create repo with README.md and create index.html jscript.js and style.CSS Add project instructions to README.md ready for creating pseudo code"

+1 playerSelection = 'rock'
+computerSelection = randomSelection 'rock' player wins

+2 playerSelection = 'rock'
+computerSelection = randomSelection 'paper' player loses

+3 playerSelection = 'rock'
+computerSelection = randomSelection 'scissors' player wins

+"Pause for revision of functions returning a value in order to provide global scope This to solve the problem of accessing values for computerSelection Will then rework and clean up the code in jscript.js At present it is messy"